-The Social Work program is expected to achieve initial accreditation status with the Council on Social Work Education (CSWE) by February 2023.
+The Social Work program received initial accreditation status with the Council on Social Work Education (CSWE) through 2031.

 Students who are admitted to the Social Work program at Kansas Wesleyan University during or after the 2020-2021 academic year, will be eligible to sit for the ASWB social work licensure exam upon graduation.